Zoo Camp FAQ

 Is there a discounted rate for Zoo members?

-A discount is available to members of the North Carolina Zoo Society and North Carolina Zoo employees.
-Discounted rates are $35 for Photo Safari, $25 for day camps, $60 for two-day camps and $80 for overnight camps.
+A discount is available to members of the North Carolina Zoo Society.
+Zoo Society members receive $5 off each camp.
 Society members call 336.879.7262 to receive the Zoo Society promotion code for online reservations.

 Do you provide lunch for campers?Campers should pack a bag lunch that does not require refrigeration or heating; lunch is not provided.
 Small morning snacks will be provided for all campers.